Fernando Lopes (footballer)

-Fernando Lopes Alcântara (法蘭度; born 28 March 1987), also known as Fernando Lopes, is a Brazilian professional footballer who plays as a centre-back or a defensive midfielder for Hong Kong Premier League club Rangers.
-He is also the assistant coach of the eclub.
+Fernando Lopes Alcântara (法蘭度; born 28 March 1987), also known as Fernando Lopes, is a Brazilian professional footballer who currently plays as a centre-back or a defensive midfielder for Hong Kong Premier League club Rangers.
+He is also the assistant coach of the club.

 Personal life

 Fernando has two elder brothers, Fábio Lopes and Fabrício Alcântara who are both professional footballers and have both played in Hong Kong.

 Club career

 Hong Kong

 Fernando began his professional career away from his home nation in Hong Kong with South China in the Hong Kong First Division League in 2009.
 In his short spell at the club, he helped his side win the 2008–09 Hong Kong First Division League and win the runners-up place in the 2009 Hong Kong Community Shield.